EPL Apps

 To create a new Apama monitor file, refer to Creating new monitor files for EPL applications in the Apama documentation.

-Before you import the newly created monitor file as an EPL app into Cumulocity IoT and activate it there, you might want to test if the monitor file works as expected from within Software AG Designer.
+Before you import the newly created monitor file as an EPL app into Cumulocity and activate it there, you might want to test if the monitor file works as expected from within Software AG Designer.

 Step 5 - Run and test the monitor file